Keep the Village Alive: Singles

 The lead-single from the album, "C'est la Vie", was first played on The Chris Evans Breakfast Show and was released the following day.
 A music video was released the same day on Stereophonics' Vevo channel, it was directed by Kelly Jones with cinematography by John Conroy and stars Antonia Thomas, Aneurin Barnard and Mathew Aubrey.
 The second single, "I Wanna Get Lost With You", was released on 21 July 2015 – the music video was released the day before, starring Barnard and Sophie Kennedy Clark.
 The third single, "Song for the Summer", was released on 27 November 2015 but the music video was uploaded to the band's YouTube channel a month before and stars only them.
 "White Lies" was released as the fourth single on 19 February 2016, the music video was uploaded to YouTube a day before, directed by Jones and features the band performing live at one of their December 2015 shows.

+On its release, "Song for the Summer" peaked at number 96 on the UK Singles Chart, at number 39 on Flanders Tip and on UK Independent at 38.